Summary

 20 Minute(s)

-Now that students have a basic understanding of Manifest Destiny, explain to them that although many people (including those with considerable political power) supported expansion to the Pacific Ocean, there were people that disputed this policy.
-Ask students to consider who might oppose the idea of Manifest Destiny.
-To help students answer this question, distribute the Manifest Destiny Disputed handout.
+Now that students have a basic understanding of Manifest Destiny, explain to them that although many people (including those with considerable political power) supported expansion to the Pacific Ocean, many people opposed this ideology and the expansionist policies associated with it.
+Display slide 10 and ask students to consider who might oppose the idea of Manifest Destiny.
+Provide a few minutes for students to discuss in their groups.
+Then, distribute the attached Manifest Destiny Disputed handout to each student.

 Extend